 Achieving the SDGs is a global imperative, and requires a change from “business-as-usual” and a commitment to truly breakthrough innovation that challenges current mindsets as well as unprecedented collaboration across all sectors in society.

-R&D is paramount for the continued development of Ulstein Group’s product and service portfolios.
-Several of our companies participate in, and initiate projects within research, innovation and competence building.
-We develop our activities in areas that provide added value for our customers.
+Innovation is paramount for the continued development of Ulstein Group’s product and service portfolios.
+Several of our companies participate in and initiate projects within research, innovation and competence building.
+We develop our activities in areas that provide added value for our stakeholders.
 Life-long learning for our employees comes as a natural consequence.

-Ulstein is a global player, and is active in our work against corruption, inequality and discrimination.
+Ulstein is a global player and is actively working against corruption, inequality and discrimination.
 Partnerships and the joint effort to take care of the natural environment are important to our business.
-We continuously follow up that our Code of Conduct, international law, rules and regulations are adhered to.
+We continuously follow up that our Code of Conduct, laws, rules and regulations are adhered to.